Mwtighe/cs4640-project/README.md

 # cs4640-project Jeopardy!
 Online Game Creator Website Project

 ## About Us
 Our project is a Virtual Jeopardy!
-Game Cretor.
+Game Creator.
 We hope to assist students and people of all ages in their endeavors to create their own Jeopardy!
 Games!

 Contributers: Ethan Baird (ecb3ac) & Mariah Tighe (mwt9dc)